2024stacktemperingrbm/StackedTempering.jl/README.md

 Julia code accompanying the paper "Accelerated sampling with stacked restricted boltzmann machines" by Jorge Fernandez-de-Cossio-Diaz, Clément Roussel, Simona Cocco, and Rémi Monasson.

+## Installation

+This pacakge is not registered in the Julia General registry.
+We provide an independent registry that can be used to install this package and its dependencies.
+See https://github.com/2024stacktemperingrbm/2024-ICLR-StackedTempering-JuliaRegistry for instructions.

 ## Usage

 The main function is `stacked_tempering`, which samples the stack of RBMs exchanging configurations between neighboring layers, while respecting the Metropolis rule.